• Share this on:

 Phytosanitary regulations

 The European Union requires avocados to go through plant health checks before entering the European Union.
-The plant health inspection must take place in the country of origin and the shipment must be accompanied by a phytosanitary certificate, guaranteeing that they are:
+The plant health inspection must take place in the country it was produced in.
+The shipment must be accompanied by a phytosanitary certificate, guaranteeing that they are:

 Quality standard